-The Department is led by Interim Chief Michael Browne and is supported by his Command Staff, consisting of a Deputy Chief and three Captains.
-Each Captain is responsible for one of the major components within the Department's structure: the Administrative, Patrol, Investigative and Traffic and Emergency Services, and Services Bureaus.
+The Department is led by Chief Eve R. Berg and is supported by her Command Staff, consisting of a Deputy Chief and three Captains.
+Each Captain is responsible for one of the major components within the Department's structure: the Administrative, Patrol, Special Operations, and Services Bureaus.

 The Torrance Police Department mission is to preserve public safety and quality of life within the City of Torrance, to respond effectively to the changing needs of the community, and to promote mutual respect between the Police Department and the people we serve.
 The Department's primary concern is community safety.
 The men and women of the Torrance Police Department are wholeheartedly committed to the goal of keeping our neighborhoods free from crime.
 From the officers on patrol to the officers in our schools teaching children; from the Chief to the newest rookie officer...all maintain a strong spirit of commitment and service to the Torrance community.
 In return the Department enjoys a very high level of community support, without which we would not be as successful as we are.

 The Department always strives to remain at the forefront of policing by providing our officers with the latest in public safety equipment and technology, and by providing our officers with the best law enforcement training available.

 Based on the training that our officers have received, several officers from the Department have gone on to become nationally recognized experts and teachers in various specialized law enforcement fields.